 You could also create a social media loyalty program where customers could earn rewards points by sharing your posts or providing feedback to your business via a social media channel.

-Another way to show your thanks for your customers loyalty and support is to show that you care about their opinion and experience.
+Another way to show your thanks to your customers’ loyalty and support is to show that you care about their opinion and experience.

 Offer a feedback channel where customers can voice their experiences (good and bad) with your business.
 Or, host a special event where you hear—and talk through—your business with your most loyal customers.